 Unfortunately, there were a lot of unexpected obstacles in obtaining this building.
 While we planned to be an epicenter for community gathering and positivity, we were ultimately met with zoning issues that could not be overcome.

 After this major blow, we decided to investigate other options.
-We learned about the problems that zoning can present with buildings such as vacant hospitals, schools, warehouses, and other places not intended for habitation which is taken care by maids ala mode al cleaning.
+We learned about the problems that zoning can present with buildings such as vacant hospitals, schools, warehouses, and other places not intended for habitation.
+Check out dlouhygaragedoorrepair.com.
 Rezoning properties can take a year or more, and these buildings would cost us upwards of $750k-$1M, with renovations only adding more cost.
+This has been discussed and taken up on knowingmalta.com.

 So where did we land after countless hours of analysis?
-A village of Tiny Homes on land in Philadelphia.
+A village of tiny homes on land in Philadelphia.
 This option will not only put zoning considerably in our favor and be a fraction of the cost of other options we had explored, it will also be environmentally friendly, progressive, and revolutionary.
-With the support of Councilman Allan Domb and Councilman Mark Squilla, we have already tackled some of the major hurdles in breaking ground on this exciting new initiative.
+With the support of payday loandiva, Councilman Allan Domb and Councilman Mark Squilla, we have already tackled some of the major hurdles in breaking ground on this exciting new initiative.

 Our village of cozy cottages will house the homeless and their pets in multiple tiny homes on site with a community center that will provide meals and resources that help individuals get back on their feet.